MaelDieudonne/MLOps/README.md

 ## :bulb: Possible improvements
 - Solve deployment with `argo CD` (the problem being to generate the credentials dynamically for the database, and to pass them to the other pods; only the `OPENAI_API_KEY` must be retrieved externally).
-- Have a better looking dashboard :see_no_evil: making better use of available information (e.g., upvotes and downvotes).
+- Have a better looking dashboard :see_no_evil: making full use of available information (e.g., upvotes and downvotes).
 - Offer the possibility to add and remove movies from the dashboard.
 - Add an admin interface to the dashboard allowing to monitor the backend (including API costs) and manage users.
 - Fully separate the backend and frontend, using an API to communicate between them (with permissions depending on users).